 I decided that I need to change my mindset of having this perfect, never-losing image and embrace defeat.
 Sports, being my greatest weakness, is where I explored first.
 After trying both tennis and golf several times, I don’t find them to be my cup of tea.
 Just when I was about to close the door from other new activities, an opportunity jumped right in front of me.
 My friend invited me to join the school’s girls’ soccer team.
 “I’ve never kicked a ball my entire life and I suck in sports.
 Like no joke.”
 I was really hesitant in contributing my athletic abilities in a team sport.
 I was scared that I would be the main reason we lose in future games.
 I was scared of all the insults saying that I can’t do it.
 I was scared to try.
 I then decided to try once or twice and see if I enjoy it or not.
 One session passed.
 A simple compliment from the vice captain made my stomach do a little flip.
 “You’re actually really good, you have the potential!
 You just need to hone the techniques.”
 Everyone else in the team was very supportive and encouraging as well.
 Excitement rushed through my veins as my teammates cheered for me every time I was able to steal a ball during training.
 This motivates me to give my best in training and matches and to not let them down.
 No matter how big or how good the opponent seems, I never gave up.

 It’s time for kick-off.
 My team’s striker passed the ball to me and I kicked it forward.
 Dashing to steal the ball from the opponent, I felt the gushing air on my hair and a thrill of passion within me when I succeeded to do so.
 Although this match ended with a terrible loss, I won something much more, great opportunities.
-Changing my attitude, opening up myself to new activities and learning new things have led me to try various new things.
 Being bad at something is not so terrible after all.
 With all the training and my fighting spirit, I was able to significantly improve until I was selected to be one of the players for a tournament.
 I finally embodied the meaning of “you never know if you never try” instead of limiting my abilities.

+Changing my attitude, opening up myself to new activities and learning new things have led me to try various new things.
 My definition of failure changed.
 Failure is not when I’m unable to do something or when I’m bad at it, but it’s when I don't give my best.
 With my new attitude, I have been trying everything ever since.
-From attempting to solve an impossible-question in a test, joining math, coding, and music competitions, to initiating a conversation with new people, and more new things to come.
+From attempting to solve an impossible-question in a test, joining math, coding, and music competitions, to initiating a conversation with new people,

 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.